MicrosoftDocs/azure-reference-other/studio-module-reference/multiclass-neural-network.md

     If you deselect this option, cases are processed in exactly the same order each time you run the experiment.

-12.**Random number seed**: Type a value to use as the seed, if you want to ensure repeatability across runs of the same experiment.
+12. **Random number seed**: Type a value to use as the seed, if you want to ensure repeatability across runs of the same experiment.

 13. **Allow unknown categorical levels**: Select this option to create a grouping for unknown values in the training and validation sets.
 The model might be less precise on known values but provide better predictions for new (unknown) values.